Skip to main content

 Questions about these requirements?
 See the contact info at the bottom of the page.

-• four additional graduate seminars (2000-level) of which:
+• Four additional graduate seminars (2000-level), of which:

-• three must be offered by the Department of the History of Science (DHS)
+• Three must be offered by the Department of the History of Science (DHS)

-• one must be outside the department
+• One must be outside the department

-• two additional history of science courses, designated either “for undergraduates and graduate students” (1000-level) or “primarily for graduate students” (2000-level).
+• Two additional history of science courses, designated either “for undergraduates and graduate students” (1000-level) or “primarily for graduate students” (2000-level).

 All other courses count as outside the department.

-AM Essay Guidelines
+AM Essay

 The master’s essay may consist of a paper written for a course in the history of science—HISTSCI 3003b or another graduate seminar—taken during the AM year.
-Candidates for the AM must submit the AM Essay Topic Proposal form, available on the graduate program website, by March 1 of the AM year.

-Essays written for spring seminars must be submitted to the course instructor, DGS, and Graduate Coordinator by the last day of the reading period.
-In cases in which the essay has not been written to fulfill course requirements, the DGS will designate a faculty member to grade the essay.
+Essays written for spring seminars must be submitted to the course instructor, DGS, and graduate coordinator by the last day of the reading period.

-• It must receive a grade of B+ or higher.
+The essay must receive a grade of B+ or higher.

-Residence and progress
+Residence and Progress:

 Students must be in residence for one year of full-time study.